 In terms of parallelization of the serial programs, the memory type of the computer system is an important factor to consider when designing the algorithm.
-Algorithms proposed in [21, 6, 7] are designed to run on distributed shared-memory due to the selection of parallel computer systems (SGI Origin 2000 and IBM SP2).
-Since webSPADE runs on a single machine with multiple CPUs, it is designed simply to utilize a single memory.
+Algorithms proposed in [3, 17, 18] are designed to run on distributed shared-memory due to the selection of parallel computer systems (SGI Origin 2000 and IBM SP2.)
+Since webSPADE runs on a single machine with multiple CPUs, it is designed to utilize a single memory.
 Indeed, this particular server has 8 CPUs at 700 MHz clock speed with 8GB of total memory.
-The system used in [21] is composed of 12 processors SGI Origin 2000 with 195 MHz R10000 MIPS processors and 2GB main memory.
-Algorithms discussed in [6, 7] are run on an IBM SP cluster that consists of 79 four-processor and 3 two-processor machines with a total of 391 GB of memory.
+The system used in [3] is composed of 12 processors SGI Origin 2000 with 195 MHz R10000 MIPS processors and 2GB main memory.
+Algorithms discussed in [17, 18] are run on an IBM SP cluster that consists of 79 four-processor and 3 two-processor machines with a total of 391 GB of memory.
 These machines have 222 MHz Power3 processors.
 When we compare the three different systems, a Wintel based system is the simplest and certainly the cheapest.

-Sequence mining can be considered as an irregular tree search algorithm [21], with each node corresponding to an equivalence class.
-According to argument in [21], parallelization of the sequence mining can be achieved either by data or task parallelism.
+Sequence mining can be considered as an irregular tree search algorithm [3], with each node corresponding to an equivalence class.
+According to argument in [3], parallelization of the sequence mining can be achieved either by data or task parallelism.
 In data parallelism, processors work on distinct partitions of the database but process the global tree structure concurrently.
 Task parallelism, on the other hand, requires each processor to have a separate copy of the database and run on different branches of the global tree.
-A static and two dynamic load balancing schemes are examined in [21] as part of task parallelism.
-Experiments in [21] show that task parallelism is more favorable than data parallelism, with the best task parallelism approach using recursive dynamic load balancing [21].
+One static and two dynamic load balancing schemes are examined in [3] as part of task parallelism.
+Experiments in [3] show that task parallelism is more favorable than data parallelism, with the best task parallelism approach using recursive dynamic load balancing [3].

-A parallel version of the tree projection algorithm is proposed in [6].
+A parallel version of the tree projection algorithm is proposed in [17].
 Each node in the projection tree corresponds to k-itemset.
 This is indeed similar to the equivalence class representation of SPADE algorithm.
 The projection tree grows in a breadth-first manner.
-Data and task parallelism are compared again in [6].
+Data and task parallelism are compared again in [17].
 Bipartite graph partitioning and bin packing are used as task parallelism approaches.
 These are not considered as dynamic load balancing schemes.
-Similar to the results in [21], task parallelism results are more favorable in terms of work load and computation time.
-An extension to [6] is introduced in [7] by implementing a dynamic load balancing scheme.
-The dynamic load balancing scheme in [7] performs similar to or better than the static load balancing schemes used in [6].
+Similar to the results in [3], task parallelism results are more favorable in terms of work load and computation time.
+An extension to [17] is introduced in [18] by implementing a dynamic load balancing scheme in [18] performs similar to or better than the static load balancing schemes used in [17].